-The Assistant Business Managers Payroll/HR Manager and Payroll Specialist are responsible for ensuring that all eligible non-certificated employees are enrolled in CalPERS and remain enrolled in CalPERS throughout their employment at Fenton Charter Public Schools.
+The Payroll/HR Manager and Payroll Specialist are responsible for ensuring that all eligible non-certificated employees are enrolled in CalPERS and remain enrolled in CalPERS throughout their employment at the Fenton Charter Public Schools.

-Fenton Avenue Charter School will continue participation in CalPERS for the duration of the Charter School's existence under the current CDS code.
+The Charter School will continue participation in CalPERS for the duration of the Charter School's existence under the current CDS code.